luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 .. note:: QUESTION for someone smarter than me.
 How does one check for numerical equality?
 In other words, a link or other operator that can sucessfully compare a NumberNode with a numerical value.
 Also, I saw the note about the absence of (IntValue) etc., but comparing IEEE floats are problematic for many applications because values that are no longer representable with the mantissa bits become approximated.

 I recommend exploring queries and Active Links further by going through the "assert-retract.scm" OpenCog example here: `<https://github.com/opencog/atomspace/blob/master/examples/atomspace/assert-retract.scm>`_
-In particular, understanding the mechanics of :code:`PutLink` and :code:`DeleteLink` will help you understand what really happens when you invoke :code:`(cog-execute!
-SomeLink)` and drive home the execution model in the Atomspace.
+In particular, understanding the mechanics of :code:`PutLink` and :code:`DeleteLink` will help you understand what really happens when you invoke :code:`cog-execute!` and drive home the execution model in the Atomspace.

 ValueOfLink and Thinking About Performance
 ------------------------------------------------------------------------